 The PTC is based on your estimated household income – note the term "household" here – and the cost of the second-lowest silver plan offered by the Marketplace in the area where you live.
 A percentage of your household income is subtracted from the annual premium to determine your credit amount.

-You have a right to appeal the decision if you think the Marketplace has calculated the amount of your credit wrong, or if the Marketplace tells you that you don’t qualify for the credit.
+You have a right to appeal the decision if you think the Marketplace has incorrectly calculated the amount of your credit, or if the Marketplace tells you that you don’t qualify.
 You can find the appropriate forms for an appeal on the HealthCare.gov website.

 Household Income Requirements

 The Internal Revenue Service makes a distinction between what you earn and what everyone in your household earns collectively, at least when it comes to qualifying for the Premium Tax Credit.
-The credit is based on what all of you earn.
+The credit is based on your household's total income from all workers.
 Households that earn less receive more of a credit than those that earn more.

 If you live alone, that’s it – you’re done.
 This is your household income.
 Otherwise, you must add the MAGIs of every other earner in your household: your spouse if you’re married, and anyone else who lives with you whom you can claim as a dependent.
 This spouse-and-dependents rule also determines your family size for purposes of the federal poverty guidelines.

 OK, you qualify.
 Now what?
 The PTC is a unique tax credit in that it’s paid in advance, before you actually file your tax return.
 Yes, you read that correctly.
 How’s that for a gift from the IRS?
 Unfortunately, you won’t actually see the money if you elect this option.

 Let’s say that the Marketplace offered open enrollment for 2022 coverage in the fall of 2021.
 You don’t have to file your 2021 tax return until April 2022.
 You’re applying for insurance – and for the PTC – well in advance based on what you think your household's income will be at year’s end.